-After writing the obituary, check cost of publication with local newspapers.
+After writing the obituary research costs of publication with local newspapers.
 If the price is too high for your budget, copies of the obituary can be emailed or mailed to friends and family as an alternative.
-The funeral home may allow you to post a complete obituary on their website at no charge which you can reference from a short death notice in the newspaper.
+The funeral home may allow you to post a complete obituary on their website at no charge which you can reference to from a short death notice in the newspaper.

 Notify out-of-town family and friends

-All those to be invited to the memorial service should be notified-either in writing by email or with a phone call-in time to make travel arrangements.
+All those to be invited to the memorial service should be notified ahead of time to make travel arrangements either in writing, by email, or with a phone call.

 Order of Service